gblaranja/gblaranja/README.md

-## Hi!
+# Hi!
 My name is Gabriel Laranja.
 I'm a software developer, passionate about java and a runner in my spare time.
+### Welcome to my GitHub profile 👋

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love my last name and i always try to put it in a relaxed way in personal projects 😂🍊